History of Bam Adebayo in Timeline

 Bam Adebayo

-Edrice Femi "Bam" Adebayo is a highly accomplished American professional basketball player currently with the Miami Heat.
-Drafted 14th overall in 2017 after playing college basketball for Kentucky, Adebayo has become a key player for the Heat.
-He's a three-time NBA All-Star and a five-time All-Defensive Team selection.
-Adebayo played a crucial role in the Heat's NBA Finals appearances in 2020 and 2023.
-Further highlighting his achievements, he secured gold medals with the U.S. Olympic basketball teams in both 2020 and 2024.
+Edrice Femi "Bam" Adebayo is a professional basketball player for the Miami Heat.
+Drafted 14th overall in 2017 after playing college basketball for Kentucky, Adebayo is a three-time NBA All-Star and five-time NBA All-Defensive Team selection.
+He played a key role in the Heat's NBA Finals appearances in 2020 and 2023.
+Adebayo won gold medals with the U.S. Olympic basketball teams in 2020 and 2024.
+On March 10, 2026 he set the second-highest scoring record in a single NBA game with 83 points.

 July 18, 1997: Bam Adebayo's Birth